2015/10–present: On leave, fighting cancer.

 2 Supported through a 3-year scholarship by the Helmholtz graduate research school GeoSim (2012–2014).

-My contribution consists of the video NumEQ.mp4 in group A. For the 2D problem that was numerically solved in the 2016 Geophys.
+My contribution consists of the video NumEQ.mp4 (linked here is a newer version) in group A. For the 2D problem that was numerically solved in the 2016 Geophys.
 J. Int. publication (see below) it shows the velocity field in the upper plate across multiple seismic cycles.

 The distribution of the arrows representing the vector field is optimized for visual clarity (in particular, it is uniform) and different from the (non-uniform) spatial resolution of the numerical simulation.